sdsc-ordes/smoc-api/docs/tutorials/modo_remote.md

 :::

 :::{note}
-To avoid repetition the endpoint can also be read from an ENVIRONMENT variable.
+To avoid repetition the endpoint can also be read from the `MODOS_ENDPOINT` environment variable.
 The syntax then follows the same as for local objects, except that the `object_path` needs to be provided as s3 scheme:

 ```{code-block} console
 export MODOS_ENDPOINT='http://localhost'